staabm/phpstan-baseline-analysis/README.md

   Anonymous-Variables: 4 -> 3 => good
 ```

-Tracking the teams progress over time is great way to make the work you put into the software visible, either to gamify the process for developers involved, but also to make this metrics transparent for the management.
-Often times its not easy to get the points of software quality across to business people.

 ## 💌 Give back some love

 [Consider supporting the project](https://github.com/sponsors/staabm), so we can make this tool even better even faster for everyone.